kgolid/cellular-automata-post/readme.md

 The `'2d'` parameter refers to the context type we will be using in this example.

-Next, let's make a function that, given a context, an ECA rule and some info on the scale and number of our cells, draws the rule onto our canvas.
+Next, we make a function that, given a context, an ECA rule and some info on the scale and number of our cells, draws the rule onto our canvas.
 The idea is to generate and draw the grid row by row; with the main part of the code looking something like this:

 ```javascript
 function draw_rule(ctx, rule, scale, width, height) {